mikeder/mikeder.github.io/content/blog/turtletime/index.md

 In order to get randomly spawning entities to spawn at the same locations on each client, all clients need to agree on how to randomly place them.
 I once again took to the Johan Helsing Discord server to ask folks, who are much smarter than myself, how they would approach such a thing.
 I got a response from `ThierryBerger#8164` who suggested that each client could send their own part of the seed and the client could combine them all to compute the final seed.

-I came up with a `AgreedRandom` resource that used the matchbox peer ID's as input to a computed hash that would then be used as the RNG seed.
+I came up with an `AgreedRandom` resource, which used the matchbox peer ID's as input to a computed hash, that would then be used as the RNG seed.

 `resources.rs`
 ```rust